PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Easy, you lie."

-"Lie.
+"Lie?
 A true hero would never do that."

-"Okay, how many heroes do you know kid."
+"Okay, how many heroes do you know kid?"

 "Well there's Uthgar, and Frowen and C'huhoyle."